-- Host side applications interacts with LLCE firmware by using 3 different/independent interfaces for each type of buses: CAN, LIN and FlexRay - The host interface for each bus is composed from independent hardware (HW) elements. - All the source files servicing each bus behavior are compiled together and the execution is distributed between multiple internal cores
+- Host side applications interacts with LLCE firmware by using 3 different interfaces for each type of protocols: CAN, LIN and FlexRay.
+In case of CAN protocol, the LLCE firmware can be used by maximum 2 different host applications simultaneously. - The host interface for each bus is composed from independent hardware (HW) elements. - All the source files servicing each bus behavior are compiled together and the execution is distributed between multiple internal cores